Nuclear weapon yield

 The yield-to-weight ratio is the amount of weapon yield compared to the mass of the weapon.
 The practical maximum yield-to-weight ratio for fusion weapons (thermonuclear weapons) has been estimated to six megatonnes of TNT per tonne of bomb mass (25 TJ/kg).
 Yields of 5.2 megatonnes/tonne and higher have been reported for large weapons constructed for single-warhead use in the early 1960s.
 Since then, the smaller warheads needed to achieve the increased net damage efficiency (bomb damage/bomb mass) of multiple warhead systems have resulted in increases in the yield/mass ratio for single modern warheads.

 Examples of nuclear weapon yields

 In order of increasing yield (most yield figures are approximate):

 In comparison, the blast yield of the GBU-43 Massive Ordnance Air Blast bomb is 0.011 kt, and that of the Oklahoma City bombing, using a truck-based fertilizer bomb, was 0.002 kt.
 The estimated strength of the explosion at the Port of Beirut is 0.3-0.5 kt.
 Most artificial non-nuclear explosions are considerably smaller than even what are considered to be very small nuclear weapons.

 Yield limits

 The yield-to-mass ratio is the amount of weapon yield compared to the mass of the weapon.
-According to nuclear-weapons designer Ted Taylor, the practical maximum yield-to-mass ratio for fusion weapons is about 6 megatonnes of TNT per tonne (25 TJ/kg).
-The "Taylor limit" is not derived from first principles, and weapons with yields as high as 9.5 megatonnes per tonne have been theorized.
 The highest achieved values are somewhat lower, and the value tends to be lower for smaller, lighter weapons, of the sort that are emphasized in today's arsenals, designed for efficient MIRV use or delivery by cruise missile systems.